CXM Industry Techniques -

 For instance, a UK-based e-commerce retailer can hire an expert who can offer CXM services from India without having to relocate abroad.

 Despite the gargantuan growth in spending across digital media marketing platforms throughout the last decade, certain brands were still not keen on creating or scaling their digital presence.
 Their loyal customers were forced to shop through offline outlets or explore online marketplaces.
 Small and medium enterprises also took their time for adopting digital platforms.
 For several firms, the inability to go digital was due to internal resistance.
 Therefore, apart from being a business problem, this was also a challenge caused by culture.

 The occurrences of 2020 have been a rude awakening for such firms.
 Apart from the rise of new customers, there was a pronounced shift in online consumer habits.
 For instance, 55% of users accessing online education from Southeast Asia in 2020 were new consumers.
 34% of respondents from the same region admitted that they were ordering food more than before the lockdown.

-of digital platforms to browse, transact and offer feedback by consumers has
+The adoption of digital platforms to browse, transact and offer feedback by consumers has exponentially increased.

 Brands have realized that going digital is no longer just an option.
 According to a survey conducted by IBM, 59% of respondents admitted that digital transformation has accelerated in their organizations.
 Recently, Etsy partnered with creative visualization studio The Boundary to develop a virtual house they call The Etsy House that helps customers with a virtual walkthrough enabled by AR to explore curated items from their marketplace displayed in a 360-degree tour.